-On-farm soil carbon sequestration can potentially sequester all of our current annual global greenhouse gas emissions of roughly 52 gigatonnes of carbon dioxide equivalent ( $\sim$ 52 GtCO2e).
-Indeed, if sequestration rates attained by exemplar cases were achieved on crop and pastureland across the globe, regenerative agriculture could sequester more than our current annual carbon dioxide ( $\rm CO_2$ ) emissions.
-Even if modest assumptions about soil's carbon sequestration potential are made, regenerative agriculture can easily keep annual emissions within the desirable lower end of the 41-47 $\rm GtCO_2e$ range by 2020, which is identified as necessary if we are to have a good chance of limiting warming to $1.5^{\circ}\rm C.^2$ while emitting nitrous oxide $(N_2O)$ , and indirectly through land-use change.
+On-farm soil carbon sequestration can potentially sequester all of our current annual global greenhouse gas emissions of roughly 52 gigatonnes of carbon dioxide equivalent $(\sim 52 \text{ GtCO}2 \text{e})$ .
+Indeed, if sequestration rates attained by exemplar cases were achieved on crop and pastureland across the globe, regenerative agriculture could sequester more than our current annual carbon dioxide $(CO_2)$ emissions.
+Even if modest assumptions about soil's carbon sequestration potential are made, ORGANIC regenerative agriculture can easily keep

+Soils in the organic and conventional plots are very different in appearance due to the increase in soil organic matter in the organically managed soils.
+The organically managed soil is darker and aggregates are more visible compared to the conventionally managed soil. annual emissions within the desirable lower end of the 41-47 GtCO2e range by 2020, which is identified as necessary if we are to have a good chance of limiting warming to $1.5^{\circ}C.^{2}$ while emitting nitrous oxide $(N_2O)$ , and indirectly through land-use change.
 In addition, the intensification of livestock production and rice paddy agriculture has exacerbated release of the greenhouse gas methane (CH4).
-Since the dawn of farming, most agricultural soils have lost from 30% to 75% of their original soil organic carbon.4 With the widespread modernization of farming in the mid-20th century, contemporary agricultural practices, such as synthetic nitrogen fertilization, tillage, monocropping, and yieldbased management systems, have accelerated the depletion of soil carbon stocks adding to the human-induced, or anthropogenic, atmospheric load of $N_2O$ and $CO_2$ .
-3,5 Over the past decade, these direct agricultural emissions have increased about one percent a year, reaching 4.6 Gt CO2 yr-1 in 2010, or about 10% of total annual emissions.
+Since the dawn of farming, most agricultural soils have lost from 30% to 75% of their original soil organic carbon.
+With the widespread modernization of farming in the mid-20th century, contemporary agricultural practices, such as synthetic nitrogen fertilization, tillage, monocropping, and yieldbased management systems, have accelerated the depletion of soil carbon stocks adding to the human-induced, or anthropogenic, atmospheric load of N2O and CO2.
+Over the past decade, these direct agricultural emissions have increased about one percent a year, reaching 4.6 Gt CO2 yr-1 in 2010, or about 10% of total annual emissions.
 Although, direct emissions are not the whole picture.
-The food system at large, including feed, fertilizer and pesticide manufacture, processing, transportation, refrigeration and waste disposal, accounts for 30% or more of total annual global greenhouse gas emissions.7
+The food system at large, including feed, fertilizer and pesticide manufacture, processing, transportation, refrigeration and waste disposal, accounts for 30% or more of total annual global greenhouse gas emissions.